 It’s no surprise TikTok leads influencer marketing.
 Since the onset of the pandemic, TikTok has seen a whopping 180% boost among 15-25 year-old-users.

-TikTok has become the go-to for influencers who want to produce more short video content by launching its creator marketplace.
+TikTok has become the go-to social media marketing platform for influencers who want to produce more short video content.

 Read More: How to Find the Right Influencers for Your Brand Using TikTok Creator Marketplace